bensku/Skript/README.md

 same thing, but then it might be good idea to ping `@bensku` since closed issues are not often checked.

 Due to several issues with Craftbukkit lately, your server will shut down with an error.
-We recommend using **PaperSpigot**, but other forms of spigot should work as well, but isnt recommended.
+We recommend using **PaperSpigot** for better preformance, but regular spigot works too.

 Finally, there is no guarantee that issue will be resolved.
 Sometimes it might be harder than it sounds to you; in other cases, no one has time to take look at it.